bartoszgebarowski/guess-a-word/README.md

 Steps to test:

-1. Open the browser and navigate to [Guess a word](https://bartoszgebarowski.github.io/guess-a-word/)
+1. Open the browser and navigate to [Woord page](https://bartoszgebarowski.github.io/guess-a-word/)
 1. Open the developer tools
 1. Set to dimensions to responsive
 1. Set the zoom to 50%